qragsda80/IntermediateCAD/README.md

 ### Description

 For this assignment I used the the sketch, extrude, hole, and fillet tool to make the deck.
 I used the split tool and move face tool to angle to head and tail of the deck.
-This is the first of four steps in making this skateboard in Onshape.

 ### Evidence